jenkhy/GW_Lab_Notebook/Culturing P. marinus/The Big Picture - Perkinsus Culturing.md

 **What requirements will I use this project towards?**
+- I still need to figure out if I can use the spring semester's work in the lab towards anything
-- I will use this project as my honors thesis
+- I will use this summer project as my honors thesis

 **What question will this project answer?**
 - Does salinity have an impact on Perkinsus marinus reproduction using in vitro culturing?